CASCADE-Mission/cascade-fsw/README.md

 ## Task Function Definition

-Schedule tasks by adding them as functions to `src/tasks.py`.
+Schedule tasks by importing their associated functions to `src/queue.py`.

 Task functions must have one argument (by default, this argument is named `process`).
 This argument represents the main process.